 Morrison & Foerster is a founding signatory of the Mansfield Rule Initiative, a program that requires at least 30 percent of candidates considered for key leadership roles are women and attorneys of color.
-Morrison & Foerster is one of the few firms to receive Mansfield Certification Plus, awarded to firms that have reached at least 30 percent women and minority lawyer representation in numerous leadership roles and committees.
+We are one of the few firms to receive Mansfield Certification Plus, awarded to firms that have reached at least 30 percent women and minority lawyer representation in numerous leadership roles and committees.

 Morrison & Foerster announced the opening of its new Boston office, which further extends the firm’s market-leading technology and life sciences capabilities and also expands the firm’s premier finance and corporate offerings.
 The initial expansion included adding a group of 23 finance attorneys from a Boston-headquartered boutique finance firm.
-That team, which joined the firm’s Financial Transactions Group, brought a leading commercial lending practice focused on the technology and life sciences sectors, as well as subscription lending.
+That team, which joined our Financial Transactions group, brought a leading commercial lending practice focused on the technology and life sciences sectors, as well as subscription lending.

 Morrison & Foerster served as lead legal counsel to VMware, a leading innovator in enterprise software and a subsidiary of Dell Technologies Inc., in its strategic negotiations with Dell, the world’s largest private technology company, relating to Dell’s plans to go public through a complicated tracking stock transaction valued at US$21.7 billion.

 Morrison & Foerster represented Uber in the nation’s highest-profile trade secrets case against Waymo, Google’s autonomous vehicle subsidiary.
 The firm successfully defended Uber against far-reaching preliminary injunctive relief sought by Waymo.
-Morrison & Foerster obtained a favorable settlement on behalf of Uber after four days of jury trial in the U.S. District Court for the Northern District of California in San Francisco.
+MoFo obtained a favorable settlement on behalf of Uber after four days of jury trial in the U.S. District Court for the Northern District of California in San Francisco.

 - Represented SoftBank in its $21.6 billion acquisition of a 78% interest in Sprint.
 Transaction was the largest U.S. M&A transaction of 2012 and, when announced, the largest cross-border acquisition by a Japanese company.

-- National Law Journal Pro Bono Hot List.
+- National Law Journal Pro Bono Hot List, 2018

-- Yale Law Women Top 10 Firms for both Gender Equity & Family Friendliness.
+- Yale Law Women Top 10 Firms for both Gender Equity & Family Friendliness, 2019

 Why Work Here